software-mansion/protostar/website/docs/tutorials/01-introduction.md

 It is inspired by [Foundry](https://github.com/foundry-rs/foundry).

 ## Target audience
-This guide assumes that you have basic knowledge of [Cairo, StarkNet](https://www.cairo-lang.org/docs/), and Git.
+These guides assume that you have basic knowledge of [Cairo, StarkNet](https://www.cairo-lang.org/docs/), and Git.

 ## Learning objectives

-After reading this guide, you will be able to:
+After reading these guides, you will know how to:
 - [Install and upgrade Protostar](02-installation.md)
 - [Initialize a new Protostar project](03-project-initialization.md)
 - [Configure `protostar.toml`](03-project-initialization.md#protostartoml)